Success is often built on strong personal branding — because it immediately tells us who a person is and where their expertise lies.

 16. Mindy Kaling

-Billie Eilish is equal parts awkward and ego.
+Billie Eilish is equal parts awkwardness and ego.
 She can be infuriating and likable all within ten seconds of an interview.
 Her music flirts with experimentalism while still being within the lines of pop sensibilities.
-She’s complicated both in her music and who she is.

 Marketing the product that is you